Knowing fact from fiction saves lives,

 MYTH: It’s easy to identify a dog’s breed by looking at him or her.

 THE TRUTH: When we look at dogs of unknown parentage, the best we can do is guess at their breed, and it turns out that even dog experts are usually wrong when doing so.
 It’s been shown that nearly 90 percent of shelter dogs visually identified as a particular breed are mislabeled.
-This misidentification becomes a huge problem when municipalities pass laws that discriminate against dogs of certain breeds.
+This misidentification becomes a huge problem when municipalities pass laws that restrict dogs of certain breeds.
 The laws end up adversely affecting not only dogs of the targeted breeds, but many other dogs who simply look like them.

 MYTH: Pit bull terriers are more aggressive than other dogs.